 HEFCE explains, “Measuring impact provides insights into delivery, which helps to maximise the benefits of research.
 A better understanding of what has worked well in the past, alongside robust assessment of progress in ongoing research projects, enables researchers and research units to make adjustments and improvements for greater impact in the future”.

-The UK’s research assessment exercise and its inclusion of research impact in REF 2014 provided a framework for other national research assessments to follow suit, most notably Australia’s EIA 2018 and Hong Kong’s RAE 2020.
+The UK’s research assessment exercise and its inclusion of research impact in REF 2014 provided a framework for other national and city-wide research assessments to follow suit, most notably Australia’s EIA 2018 and Hong Kong’s RAE 2020.

 Australia’s Engagement and Impact Assessment (EIA) took place in 2018 to assess academics and researchers’ engagement with the ‘end-user’ of research and how research create or have economic, environmental and social impacts.
 While the UK’s REF 2014 provided the blueprint of the EIA 2018, the Australian Research Council consulted both university and industry stakeholders on and conducted a pilot study before finalising the assessment.